posifo1/SRM-Module-Activities/README.md

 ## Unit 12: The Great Debate: What will be the most influential trend in SRM in the next 5 years?

-### Module Title
-The Great Debate: Future Influential Trends in Security and Risk Management

 ### Learning Outcomes
 - Critically evaluate multiple perspectives on future SRM trends.
 - Defend a position on the most influential future development.